Hemispheres Magazine (United Airlines)—December 2, 2010

 “I use them to help rehabilitate patients who are walking unevenly,” says Dr. Andrew Elliott, an orthopedic surgeon at Manhattan’s Hospital for Special Surgery.
 “You do use different muscles, and it will help strengthen your core and make you stand up straight.”

-Read the full story at hemispheresmagazine.com.
+This story originally appeared at hemispheresmagazine.com.